Wsheerio/webmConverter/README.md

 You're going to need [ffmpeg](http://ffmpeg.zeranoe.com/builds/), I recommend grabbing one of the static builds.

-Place webm.exe and the fonts folder in the same directory as ffmpeg.exe
+Place WebMConverter.exe and the fonts folder in the same directory as ffmpeg.exe

 You also need .NET Framework 4.0